a11yproject/a11yproject.com/_posts/2019-02-15-creating-valid-and-accessible-links.md

 We have made our <a href="/README.md">documentation</a> available.
 ```

-'Read more' can be fixed by post-fixing what we will be reading more about:
+'Read more' can be fixed by including what we will be reading more about:

 ```
 // bad